SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 ##### Phrase 3

-This phrase finds research about increasing energy efficiency.
-The general structure is *energy efficiency/loss + action + sectors* OR *energy efficiency + action*.
+This phrase finds research about energy efficiency.
+The general structure is *energy efficiency/loss + sectors* OR *energy efficiency + action*.
 As "energy efficiency" can be used in other subject areas (e.g. biology, medicine) it is either a) combined with various sectors/items processes that account for energy use (first part), or b) used only with action terms that are relevant to the energy sector (second part, with varying NEAR distances).
+These actions are retained even in this topic approach, because without them energy efficiency is too broad/noisy.

 *sector terms* were built around generic terms (e.g. `residential` will find "residential water heating"), and supplemented with terms from the IEA webpages and IEAs energy efficiency indicators manual (<a id="IEAmanual">[IEA, 2014](#f8)</a>).
 Household consumption sources (p.
 40), service sector terms (p.
 69) and transport terms (p.
 128) were taken from this manual, but not all (e.g. `buses` removed due to being used in context with voltages; including specific industries (e.g. steel) did not improve results). `lighting`, `applicances`, `data centres` and `data networks` were added as they have their own recent efficiency tracking reports from the IEA (https://www.iea.org/analysis/all?topic=energy-efficiency&type=report). `smart` is a very general term, but when paired with energy efficiency finds many different types of system/device (smart windows, grids, thermostats etc.).